Cookware and bakeware: Cast iron

 Cast-iron cookware is slow to heat, but once at temperature provides even heating.
 Cast iron can also withstand very high temperatures, making cast iron pans ideal for searing.
 Being a reactive material, cast iron can have chemical reactions with high acid foods such as wine or tomatoes.
 In addition, some foods (such as spinach) cooked on bare cast iron will turn black.

 Cast iron is a somewhat brittle, porous material that rusts easily.
 As a result, it should not be dropped or heated unevenly and it typically requires seasoning before use.
 Seasoning creates a thin layer of oxidized fat over the iron that coats and protects the surface from corrosion, and prevents sticking.

 Enameled cast-iron cookware was developed in the 1920s.
 In 1934, the French company Cousances designed the enameled cast iron Doufeu to reduce excessive evaporation and scorching in cast iron Dutch ovens.
 Modeled on old braising pans in which glowing charcoal was heaped on the lids (to mimic two-fire ovens), the Doufeu has a deep recess in its lid which instead is filled with ice cubes.
 This keeps the lid at a lower temperature than the pot bottom.
 Further, little notches on the inside of the lid allow the moisture to collect and drop back into the food during the cooking.
 Although the Doufeu (literally, "gentlefire") can be used in an oven (without the ice, as a casserole pan), it is chiefly designed for stove top use.
+Enameled cast-iron cookware, unlike uncoated cast-iron, is minimally reactive thus can be used with acidic food.

 Stainless steel

 Stainless steel is an iron alloy containing a minimum of 11.5% chromium.
 Blends containing 18% chromium with either 8% nickel, called 18/8, or with 10% nickel, called 18/10, are commonly used for kitchen cookware.
 Stainless steel's virtues are resistance to corrosion, non-reactivity with either alkaline or acidic foods, and resistance to scratching and denting.
 Stainless steel's drawbacks for cooking use include its relatively poor thermal conductivity.
 Since the material does not adequately spread the heat itself, stainless steel cookware is generally made as a cladding of stainless steel on both sides of an aluminum or copper core to conduct the heat across all sides, thereby reducing "hot spots", or with a disk of copper or aluminum on just the base to conduct the heat across the base, with possible "hot spots" at the sides.
 Typical 18/10 stainless steel also has a relatively low magnetic permeability, making it incompatible with induction cooktops.
 Recent developments have allowed the production of ferromagnetic 18/10 alloys with a higher permeability.
 In so-called "tri-ply" cookware, the central aluminum layer is paramagnetic, and the interior 18/10 layer may also, but the exterior layer at the base must be ferromagnetic to be compatible with induction cooktops.
-Stainless steel does not require seasoning to protect the surface from rust, but may be seasoned to provide a non-stick surface.
+Stainless steel does not require seasoning to prevent rust, but it may be seasoned to create a non-stick surface.